Economistician/eb-adapters/docs/index.md

-**eb-adapters** provides a small, focused collection of adapter classes that wrap external forecasting and regression libraries so they can be used interchangeably inside the ElectricBarometer ecosystem.
+**eb-adapters** provides a small, focused collection of adapter classes that wrap external forecasting and regression libraries so they can be used interchangeably inside the Electric Barometer ecosystem.

 The goal of this package is *interface normalization*, not modeling innovation.
 Each adapter exposes a consistent, scikit-learn-like API: